62nd Operations Group: Cold War

 On 20 December 1952, one of the 62d's C-124s took off from Larson on a routine airlift mission.
 Immediately after takeoff, about one half-mile from the runway, the Globemaster II crashed and burned, killing 87, including servicemen on leave, going home for the holidays.
 At the time, it was the worst air disaster in history.

-During 1952 and 1953, the 62d airlifted troops, blood plasma, aircraft parts, ammunition, medical supplies, and much more, to the Far East, in support of the war in Korea.
-In May 1953, the 7th TCS, using only 11 C-124s, set a new standard in airdrop, delivering simultaneously 1,008 men, and equipment of the 82d Airborne Division at Ft.
-Bragg, North Carolina.
+During 1952 and 1953, the 62d airlifted troops, blood plasma, aircraft parts, ammunition, medical supplies, and much more, to the Far East, in support of the Korean War.
+In May 1953, the 7th Squadron, using only 11 C-124s, set a new standard in airdrop, delivering simultaneously 1,008 men, and equipment of the 82d Airborne Division at Fort Bragg, North Carolina.

 In April 1954, the 62d transported a replacement French garrison to Dien Bien Phu, French Indochina.
 Operation Bali Hai saw the Globemasters fly around the world in a period of 8 to 10 days.
-The C-124s departed the desert of Moses Lake for Germany and France, where French troops were onloaded for a flight through Tunisia, Libya, Egypt, Saudi Arabia, Pakistan, Ceylon (now Sri Lanka), Thailand, and, finally, Vietnam, where the French joined their comrades in the defense of Dien Bien Phu.
+The C-124s departed Larson for Germany and France, where French troops were onloaded for a flight through Tunisia, Libya, Egypt, Saudi Arabia, Pakistan, Ceylon (now Sri Lanka), Thailand, and, finally, French indochina, where the French joined their comrades in the defense of Dien Bien Phu.
 Not longer after the second and final wave of Globemasters had delivered their French troops, the aircrews learned Dien Bien Phu had fallen to the communists.
 The mission of the 62d, however, was complete, and they flew eastward, through the Philippines, Japan, Guam, Kwajelein, Hawaii, and California, before reaching Larson again.

-By 1955 the Cold War was well under way, and the North American Defense Command (NORAD) set out to build a chain of radar stations on the northernmost reaches of the continent.
-This chain of radars, known as the Distant Early Warning (DEW) Line, was to detect incoming Soviet missiles and bombers, and give the U.S. forces enough warning to launch a counterattack, and get the National Command Authorities to safety.
+By 1955 the Cold War was well under way, and the North American Air Defense Command set out to build a chain of radar stations on the northernmost reaches of the continent.
+This chain of radars, known as the Distant Early Warning Line (Dew Line), was to detect incoming Soviet missiles and bombers, and give the U.S. forces enough warning to launch a counterattack, and get the National Command Authorities to safety.
 Between 1955 and 1957, the 62nd began to fly missions to the Alaskan arctic regions, carrying 13 million pounds of supplies and equipment to build the DEW Line.
 The resupply of the DEW Line stations kept the Wing occupied until 1969.

-The 62d Troop Carrier Wing (Heavy) joined the Continental Division of the Military Air Transport Service (MATS) on 1 July 1957.
-On 31 December 1959, the Wing relinquished command of Larson AFB and MATS turned that base over to Strategic Air Command (SAC).
-Meanwhile, the Air Force reorganized the structure of its wings, and the 62d Troop Carrier Group, was inactivated 8 January 1960 when squadrons were assigned directly to the wing as part of the Air Force tri-deputate reorganization.
+The 62d Troop Carrier Wing joined the Continental Division of the Military Air Transport Service (MATS) on 1 July 1957.
+On 31 December 1959, the wing relinquished command of Larson and MATS turned the base over to Strategic Air Command.
+Meanwhile, the Air Force reorganized the structure of its wings, and the 62d Troop Carrier Group was inactivated 8 January 1960 when squadrons were assigned directly to the wing as part of the Air Force dual deputy reorganization.